iotaledger/ptb-builder/packages/ptb-builder/README.md

 # Programmable Transaction Blocks Builder (PTB Builder)

-**PTB Builder** is a visual development tool for **Programmable Transaction Blocks (PTBs)**, a core technology of the Sui blockchain.
-Designed to create a powerful synergy with Sui’s PTB capabilities, this tool allows both developers and non-developers to easily construct and manage complex transactions, maximizing the potential of this advanced technology and making it more accessible to a broader audience.
+**PTB Builder** is a visual development tool for **Programmable Transaction Blocks (PTBs)**, a core technology of the Iota blockchain.
+Designed to create a powerful synergy with Iota’s PTB capabilities, this tool allows both developers and non-developers to easily construct and manage complex transactions, maximizing the potential of this advanced technology and making it more accessible to a broader audience.

 ![ptb-builder-editor.png](https://docs.zktx.io/images/ptb-builder-editor.png)